Larger Quantities, Lower Prices

 Netted Chain Fern - Woodwardia areolata

 Netted Chain Fern (Woodwardia areolata) is a beautiful deciduous ground cover plant.
 It is a waxy green color and grows to be 1-2 feet in height, and 4-8 inches wide.
 This plant will give you a neat and compact look with little maintenance.
 It has two different kinds of leaves, fertile and sterile.
-The fertile leaves are a little shorter, and stand erect.
+The lush fronds are a bit shorter and stand erect.
 The sterile leaves are deeply lobed and up to 2 feet long.
 The veins create their namesake netted pattern.
 Use this plant for your wet and shady areas for an extra pop of color.
-The Netted Chain Fern colonizes with a small rhizome and will provide excellent ground cover in the shadier areas of your garden.
+The Netted Chain Fern colonizes with a small rhizome and will provide excellent ground cover in the darker areas of your garden.

 It is suited best to a wet climate.
-Keep this plant in moist and wet soil, and in the partial or full shade.
-The soil should be acidic, sandy loam is suitable.
-This fern even tolerates brackish soils.
-The Netted Chain Fern is a great choice to edge your ponds and wet areas and provides shelter for some natural wildlife such as newts and frogs.
+Keep this plant in moist and damp soil, and in the partial or full shade.
+The soil should be acidic; sandy loam is suitable.
+This fern even tolerates saline soils.
+The Netted Chain Fern is an excellent choice to edge your ponds and wet areas and provides shelter for some natural wildlife such as newts and frogs.
 It reproduces by rhizome division, so you can use it to start covering a wet area of your garden that needs more color.
-Not only will it offer a nice habitat for your pond dwelling critters, but it adds texture to the shadier, barer parts of your garden design.
+Not only will it offer excellent habitat for your pond dwelling critters, but it adds texture to the shadier, barer parts of your garden design.
 The Netted Chain Fern is commonly known for it's organized growth and colonizing.
 You can enjoy this plant with very little maintenance if you have a wetland or pond for it to thrive in.

-You can buy this lovely plant for an outdoor garden or keep them potted indoors because they love the shade.
-If you choose to keep them indoors, be sure you keep their soil moist.
+You can buy this lovely plant for an outdoor garden or keep them potted indoors because they love the shade; If you choose to keep them indoors, be sure you follow their soil moistly.
 You can be sure you will enjoy the color and coverage this Netted Chain Fern will give you.